top of page

 A New Home for Rabbit - A story about moving house

 Firstly, thank you for purchasing A new home for Rabbit, and welcome to our information area.
 This page offers a separate space away from the fun of the book, with the focus here on support for you.
 We have top tips around moving house with children, guidance through the playful activities, and steps for helping your child with their feelings as they get used to the changes ahead.
-We hope that you find this space a useful and supportive addition to the book.
+We hope this page brings comfort, confidence, and connection as you begin this new chapter together.

 So, what might come up when you're moving house?